 MCSP’s strategy is woman-centered, recognizing that women are the primary care takers of children under five and are themselves at higher risk during pregnancy.
-Working closely with national malaria control program and national maternal and child health programs, we are strengthening country health systems across the continuum of care.
-The Program is building capacity for lasting results in malaria in pregnancy (MiP), facility-based case management, integrated community case management, and community involvement, addressing comprehensive malaria prevention and control.
+Working closely with national malaria control programs and national maternal, newborn and child health programs, we are strengthening country health systems across the continuum of care.
+The Program is building capacity for lasting results in malaria in pregnancy (MiP), facility-based case management, integrated community case management, and community involvement, addressing comprehensive malaria prevention and treatment needs.

 Through partnerships at the global and country levels, MCSP is advancing evidence-based policies and successful approaches for achieving malaria prevention and treatment goals, leading to universal coverage and, eventually, elimination of the disease.
 Specifically, MCSP: